Download the Bylaws as a PDF

 3. Each Chapter shall meet at least quarterly;

-4. Each Chapter Treasurer shall submit quarterly financial reports to the VWAA Treasurer; and
+6. Each chapter treasurer shall submit quarterly financial reports, year-end reports and annual audit reports to the VWAA Treasurer;

-5. Each Chapter shall be formed and operated in a manner not inconsistent with the Mission of VWAA.
+8. Each chapter shall be formed and operated in a manner not inconsistent with the mission of the Association.

 ARTICLE VII